 How Much Does it Cost?

 A single entry visa costs around €30, and a multiple entry visa varies between €60-150 depending on the applicant’s nationality.

 How long is a piece of string?
 There truly is no clear cut answer to this question.
 Processing times vary from 2/3 business days, to one month or more if you’re applying in a country that is not your own.

 Please check on the relevant website of the Royal Thai consular mission you’re planning to apply from to get accurate info on processing times.

 How About the New Thailand Electronic Visa?

 Good news!
-From early 2019 onwards Thailand started rolling our electronic visas, granting passport holders of select countries 60-day visas on arrival which can be extended for up to 90 days.
+From early 2019 onwards Thailand started rolling our electronic visas, granting passport holders of select countries 15-day visas on arrival, saving time when you reach your Thailand port of entry.
+The visa can then be extended for up to 90 days.

-The new visas will be available to British, French and Chinese passport holders within the first half of 2019, and it will be extended to other nationalities later in the year.
+These new visas are now available to 21 nationalities, and more will be added later in the year.
 It is also a very affordable way to get a visa for the Land of Smiles, as the visa fee is currently being waived by the Thai government and you’ll only need to pay an application fee.
 Check this post to get more info about the new electronic Thailand tourist visa!